sjshank/bookmarkApp/README.md

 # bookmarkApp
-MEAN Stack based web application wher you can search feeds/posts from your Facebook/Google+ page and save them in your pocket.
+MEAN Stack based web application where you can search feeds/posts from your Facebook/Google+ page and save them in your pocket.

 Programming Language : JavaScript